Utah's Geothermal Oasis: A Soaking Odyssey in the Beehive State

 Fifth Water Hot Springs

 Fifth Water Hot Springs, also known as Diamond Fork Hot Springs, is a favorite among adventurers seeking a more rustic experience.
 The scenic hike leads to a series of cascading pools with varying temperatures.
+Stay nearby at the Hampton Inn & Suites Spanish Fork for an easy start and an indoor pool, hot tub, and fitness room.

 Three scenic waterfalls and some very nice hot springs are located along Fifth Water Creek, which is a tributary to the Diamond Fork River, east of Spanish Fork.
 You can reach the springs and waterfalls from the Three Forks Trailhead in Diamond Fork Canyon, or from the Rays Valley Trailhead (located on the Rays Valley Road north of Hwy 6).